masonyc/Xamarin.KeyboardHelper/README.md

         {
             base.OnCreate(savedInstanceState);
             global::Xamarin.Forms.Forms.Init(this, savedInstanceState);

-            Xamarin.EnableKeyboardEffect.Platform.Droid.Effects.Init(this);//need this line to init effect in android
+            //need this line to init effect in android Xamarin.EnableKeyboardEffect.Platform.Droid.Effects.Init(this);

             LoadApplication(new App());
         }